ECEJunkies/multice/doc/build.md

 # Building MultICE
 MultICE uses a relatively simple build system.
 It has been tested on Arch Linux, Debian Linux, OpenOS and Plan9k.
 ## 1. Choose modules.
 The system is made out of modules from the `modules/` directory.
-When you run the build script, it assembles them, and optionally optomises the code for space.
+When you run the build script, it assembles them, and optionally optimises the code for space.
 There are a number of preconfigured module sets in the `config/` directory, and you can of course you can write your own.

 The build system defaults to a file called `modules.cfg` in the current directory.
 You can specify a config file using `--modconfig=file.cfg`.